 without further ado, here is my discussion, which i will begin by standing high upon my soapbox…

-referencing the image above, a paramount factor for why i value/love fashion is directly correlated with art that i either make or view. speaking more broadly, these outlets fall in line with my creative identity. by this, i mean that for me, art is intrinsic within my world view. i often associate many daily nuances and emotional outlets with being linked to art. this has always stood as an unspoken source of joy and selfhood for me. looking at my life, it’s reasonable why i care about art, i come from a family of artists and i date an artist; most of my life has been centered around various forms of art.
+referencing the image above, a paramount factor for why i value/love fashion is directly correlated with art that i either make or view. speaking more broadly, these outlets fall in line with my creative identity. by this, i mean that for me, art is intrinsic within my world view. i often associate many daily nuances and emotional outlets with being linked to art. this has always stood as an unspoken source of joy and selfhood for me. looking at my life, it’s reasonable why i care about art, i come from a family of artists and i’ve dated artists; most of my life has been centered around various forms of art.

 anyway, as i mentioned previously, my fashion taste has also seemingly followed this artistic progression. of course, just like most other people, my style has evolved over time. it took a while to wiggle through cyclical trends to figure out what really spoke to me on a meaningful level. a few years ago i began to associate my style very heavily with my artistic mood. rather than dress like the caricature of an artist’s uniform, i started to place value on: textures, fibers, patterns, and other subtle details to a much greater extent. now, i won’t deny that this progression didn’t generate ridicule by my peers, (it did). but, not that much more than i had already received for being so enthusiastic about the arts. throughout my nascence, art had been pegged as an eccentric nerdy hobby, so it comes as a surprise to me that there has been a widespread shift in the recognition of art and the mentality of people who used to pay no mind to the arts,